TryGhost/Ghost/README.md

 When a new version of Ghost comes out, you'll want to look over these [upgrade instructions](https://docs.ghost.org/v1/docs/upgrade) for what to do next.

-You can talk to other Ghost users and developers in our [public Slack team](https://ghost.org/slack/) (it's pretty awesome).
+You can talk to other Ghost users and developers in our [forum](https://forum.ghost.org/) (it's pretty awesome).

 New releases are announced on the [dev blog](http://dev.ghost.org/tag/releases/).
 You can subscribe by email or follow [@TryGhost_Dev](https://twitter.com/tryghost_dev) on Twitter, if you prefer your updates bite-sized and facetious. :saxophone::turtle: